CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb42.png)

-15. Once done, the users assigned to both the Application groups will look similar to the image given below.
+15. Once done, the users assigned to the Application group will look similar to the image given below.

    ![ws name.](media/lb45.png)